Location

 SUMMARY

-The research and clinical interests of Robert Vassallo, M.D., focus on the mechanisms by which cigarette smoke and inflammation cause airway and parenchymal lung diseases.
+The research and clinical interests of Robert Vassallo, M.D., focus on the mechanisms by which cigarette smoke and inflammation cause remodeling of the lung's airways and alveolar and interstitial regions.

-Specifically, Dr. Vassallo's research is focused on understanding how the airways and lung parenchyma become scarred and remodeled in chronic obstructive pulmonary disease (COPD) and certain interstitial lung diseases.
+Specifically, Dr. Vassallo's research focuses on identifying how the airways and lung parenchyma become remodeled in chronic obstructive pulmonary disease (COPD), which is characterized by chronic bronchitis and emphysema, and in pulmonary fibrosis.

 Focus areas

 • Pulmonary Langerhans cell histiocytosis.
 Cigarette smoking also causes pulmonary Langerhans cell histiocytosis, a rare diffuse lung disease that often affects young adults.
-Through ongoing research efforts with colleagues at Mayo Clinic and other institutions, Dr. Vassallo is trying to understand the natural history, pathogenesis and novel therapeutic targets for this smoking-induced interstitial lung disease.
+Through ongoing research efforts with colleagues at Mayo Clinic and other institutions, Dr. Vassallo is trying to understand the natural history and pathogenesis of this smoking-induced interstitial lung disease and identify new therapeutic approaches to treat it.

 Significance to patient care